 Remedy

-Land Rover will notify owners by mail and instruct you to take your vehicle to a dealer to inspect the seat belts.
-They will be replaced, if necessary.
+The company will notify owners by mail and instruct you to take your vehicle to a dealer to inspect the driver and passenger front seats.
+The seatback frames will be replaced, as necessary.

 Safety Risk